-CITY OF MURDO

-- NOTES TO THE FINANCIAL STATEMENTS
+CITY OF MURDO NOTES TO THE FINANCIAL STATEMENTS DECEMBER 31, 2023 a.
+Reporting Entity:

-DECEMBER 31, 2021

-.
 1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 As discussed further in note 1.c, these financial statements are presented on a modified cash basis of accounting.
 The modified cash basis of accounting differs from accounting principles generally accepted in the United States of America (GAAP).
 Generally accepted accounting principles include all relevant Governmental Accounting Standards Board (GASB) pronouncements.